 - Configure Set link to open a window using a widget setting.
 In a widget’s Set link window, for Link, choose Window, and select an anchored or fixed window (except splash).
 Windows triggered by widgets appear each time a user clicks the widget.

 - Fixed—Appears in a fixed position

 You can change a window mode in its settings; however, because of the different activation mechanisms for fixed windows that are set as splash or connected to open with a page, you cannot change them to anchored mode (and vice versa).

 - Position—Fixed windows have five positions to display: center, left, top, right, and bottom.
 (Anchored windows appear next to the associated widget and the position is set automatically.)

 - Size—You can specify values for width and height of an anchored window or a fixed window if it is positioned in the center.
 You can click the Aspect ratio button to keep the aspect ratio between width and height.
-But if it is a fixed window positioned at the top or bottom, you can only specify values for height (width is automatically set based on page width).
-Likewise, if it is a fixed window positioned at the left or right, you can only specify width values.
+If it is a fixed window positioned at the top or bottom, you can only specify values for height (width is automatically set based on page width).
+If it is a fixed window positioned at the left or right, you can only specify width values.
 You can also drag the edge in the canvas to resize the window.

-When the window uses a custom layout for medium- or small-screen devices, you can customize the window's position, size, and layout.
-Icons in the position and size settings indicate which screen size (large, medium, and small) the configuration applies to.
+When the window uses a custom layout for medium- or small-screen devices, you can customize the window position, size, and layout.
+Icons in the position and size settings indicate the screen size (large, medium, and small) that the configuration applies to.

 - Close options